The Aluminum Group: History

 The band's fifth album, Happyness (2002), was the first in a trilogy, and was described as "postmodernist pop music that sounds simultaneously cutting edge, retro, and utterly timeless".
 The second in the series, Morehappyness (2003), included contributions from members of Tortoise and The Sea & Cake.
 The trilogy was completed with Little Happyness (2008).

 The brothers and the band are the subject of Patrick McGuinn's documentary film The Pursuit of Happyness.

-The band is releasing their first album in 14 years, a self-titled album, in April 2022.
+In April 2022, the band released their first album in 14 years, a self-titled album.
 According to their Bandcamp profile, as well as recent social media posts, the Navin brothers have returned to Detroit.

 Musical style

 The band's music has been described as "indie pop", "bliss-pop"/"chamber pop", "lounge tunes with a new wave bent", and "space pop". with comparisons being made with Eric Matthews, Belle & Sebastian, Holiday, The Divine Comedy, The Magnetic Fields, and Stereolab.
 The Riverfront Times described the band's music as "a potent cocktail of atmospheric electronica, slinky soul and old-school easy-listening".
 SPIN, reviewing Pedals, identified elements of lounge music, bossa nova, and yé yé.

 Both Navin brothers are gay, and this is reflected in the band's lyrical themes.